Niketiiitd/MeMS-Memory-Management-System/README.md

 2. We do not set the total number of pages to 0 after using mems finish since mems finish is used at the end to deallocate memory.
 Therefore, the pages used by our code in one run will remain the same.
 Introduction:

-3. Made some new functions for clear understanding of code.
+3. Made some additional functions for better flow of code.

 The MeMS system manages memory allocation and deallocation within a virtual address space.
 It maintains a free list of memory segments (HOLEs) and allocates memory when requested by user programs.